Best eCommerce Business Models and Strategies with Examples

 The lifeblood of any online business is a set of responsive customers.

-Prior to kick-starting your e-commerce business, you need to define your target audience.
+Prior to kick-starting your ecommerce business, you need to define your target audience.
 Are they private individuals or government agencies?
 Public administrations?
 Or other businesses?
 These are questions you need to answer before venturing into online selling.

 What are you capable of?